 *Non-members can join SYA at no extra charge - just complete a membership form

 Morning Yoga Session: 10am – 12noon

-Optional Presentation: 1 - 3pm
+Afternoon Presentation: 1 - 3pm

 By using Ayurveda and Yoga principles the body and mind are brought into balance; vitality can then develop.
 The individual is then able to perceive the true nature; this allows life to be lived more freely and spontaneously.
 This session will be based on being aware of our present self, paying attention to our breath, internal energies, thoughts and feelings, as they are occurring.
 Yoga and Ayurveda principles help us to choose what action to take and what to let go……… thus empowering our practice.